Matmatix/CRC/README.md

-This is a Cyclic Redundancy Code for binary frames
+This is a Cyclic Redundancy Code for binary frames.